 When I'm teaching body language in my classes, most people are surprised at just how much can be said by just doing a few simple body movements.
 It's an amazing language!
 Do your best to learn this language from someone who knows it (make sure they actually do as many people who claim to know body language don't).
 Brenda Aloff's book Canine Body Language: A Photographic Guide Interpreting the Native Language of the Domestic Dog is a great guide to learning this language if you'd like to research yourself.
-Keep in mind, Aloff mentions some since disproven ideologies about canine behavior as the book was published in 2005 however the knowledge and explanation in canine body language is still extremely important.

 There are plenty of other options to successfully relieve your pup of excess energy!